spatie/db-dumper/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/db-dumper.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/db-dumper)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/db-dumper.svg?style=flat-square)](https://packagist.org/packages/spatie/db-dumper)

 This repo contains an easy to use class to dump a database using PHP.
-Currently only MySQL and PostgreSQL are supported.
+Currently MySQL and PostgreSQL are supported.
 Behind the scences `mysqldump` and `pg_dump` are used.

-Here a simple example of how to create a dump.
+Here's a simple example of how to create a dump of MySQL-datbase:

-MySQL:

 ```php
 Spatie\DbDumper\Databases\MySql::create()